 - Mix all of the crust ingredients together.
-Pour into prepared loaf pan and press down the crust so it is super tight and firm in the pan.
-Use a flat spatula to compact it down.
-Bake the crust for 22–24 minutes or until lightly golden brown on the edges and top.
+Pour into prepared loaf pan and using medium pressure, press the crust mixture down with your hand so it’s compact in the pan.
+Bake the crust for 20 minutes or until lightly golden brown on the edges and top.

 - While the crust is pre-baking, prepare the filling.
 In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the cream cheese on high speed until completely smooth.
 Beat in the sugar, egg, vanilla, and lemon juice until completely combined and smooth, about 2 minutes.
 Scrape down the sides and up the bottom of the bowl and beat again as needed.

 - Pour the batter on top of the warm crust and smooth into an even layer.
 It will look like a lot of cheesecake batter, but it will sink down as it bakes.

 - Bake the cheesecake for 40–45 minutes, until the entire surface is set.
 A toothpick inserted into the center of the cheesecake should come out *mostly* clean.

 - Remove from the oven and allow to cool completely in the pan set on a wire rack.
 Once cool, refrigerate the cheesecake for 4 hours and up to 1 day.